cs1302uga/cs1302-tutorials/uml/uml.md

 ![Abstract Comparison](img/abstract.png)

 In the diagram, the first class on the left is not abstract and the other two are.
-While the italics in the middle class indicate that its abstract, it can be easily confused as a non-abstract class if viewed quickly.
+While the italics in the middle class indicate that it is abstract, it can be easily confused as a non-abstract class if viewed quickly.
 For this reason, we suggest you italicize and use a stereotype to indicate that a class is abstract just as is done with the third class in the diagram.